 Recommended by Corinne from Roving Vails

-The Musee des Arts Forains, or the Carnival museum, is one of the most fun activities I’ve even encountered in Paris.
+The Musee des Arts Forains, or the Carnival Museum, is one of the most fun activities I’ve ever encountered in Paris.
 All kids, no matter how old, have this vision of the way carnivals are supposed to be.
 I guess we get that from TV and the old movies.
 Walking into this museum, you feel like you’ve walked back in time.
 The building has been darkened, and the guide lights up each activity or ride as you get to it.
-The lights, the music, the shows, are all designed to wow you.
-The absolute best part, is you can to climb on and ride the rides.
+The lights, the music, and the shows are all designed to wow you.
+The absolute best part is you can climb on and ride the rides.
 You get to play the games.
-It’s a hands-on, full on experience, and it’s mesmerizing.
+It’s a hands-on, full-on experience, and it’s mesmerizing.

-If you are planning a Paris trip, get online as soon as you can and make reservations, because the museum fills up its tours everyday, and you won’t want to miss out on the fun!
+If you are planning a Paris trip, get online as soon as you can and make reservations.
+The museum fills its tours every day, and you won’t want to miss out on the fun!

 14. Join a Treasure Hunt